 Vessel movements routinely operating in waters of the JPDA to the south of Contract Area C include those servicing the Challis/Jabiru, Corallina/Laminaria oilfields and Bayu Undan gas field.

-Fisheries
+4.3.6 Fisheries

-4.3.5 Commercial Fishing
+Commercial Fishing

 The Government of Timor-Leste issued four commercial fishing licences for the Timor Sea in 2006.
-These were operated in 2007, but the Direcção Nacional de Pescas e Aquiculture (DNPA) (National Directorate of Fisheries & Aquaculture) have advised that these were not operated in 2008.
-Illegal fishing is also known to occur in the waters south of Timor-Leste.
+These were operated in 2007, but the Direcção Nacional Pesca & Aquacultura (Ministry of Agriculture, Forestry and Fisheries) advised that they ceased operation in 2008.
+Illegal fishing is known to occur in the waters south of Timor-Leste.